entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

                                     used.
 This option can be used multiple times --print-to-file [WHEN:]TEMPLATE FILE
                                     Append given template to the file.
-The values of WHEN and TEMPLATE are same as that of --print.
+The values of WHEN and TEMPLATE are the same as that of --print.
 FILE uses the same syntax as the output template.
 This option can be used multiple times
     -j, --dump-json                 Quiet, but print JSON information for each video.
 Simulate unless --no-simulate is
                                     used.
 See "OUTPUT TEMPLATE" for a
                                     description of available keys
-    -J, --dump-single-json          Quiet, but print JSON information for each url or infojson passed.
+    -J, --dump-single-json          Quiet, but print JSON information for each URL or infojson passed.
 Simulate unless
                                     --no-simulate is used.
 If the URL refers to a playlist, the whole playlist information
                                     is dumped in a single line